cilynx/cilynx.github.io/_posts/2018-05-07-evangelizing_for_security.md

 * Which standards are you as a company already in-line with and which are works-in-progress?
 * What actually needs to be done to effect compliance?
 * How does compliance validation help position your company as compared to your competitors?
+* What value does your compliance bring to your customers?

 In order to reach all of the stakeholders and participants, I believe that these questions need to be answered both in writing (CBT, intranet, etc) and verbally (30-60 minute talk at a company all-hands by the company's compliance lead with support from business and engineering leadership).